Skip to content

 What It Does

-Reads which scene the learner is currently in and writes the scene name into a Storyline variable called SceneTitle.
+Automatically detects which scene the learner is currently in and writes the scene name into a Storyline variable called SceneTitle.
 Reference it on any slide with %SceneTitle% and the current scene name appears without any hard-coding per slide.
+Without this script, you would need to manually type the scene name on every slide and update each one whenever you reorganize your course.
 Storyline does not provide a built-in variable for the scene name, so this script fills that gap.
-This script works whether the player menu is enabled or not.
+This version works whether the player menu is enabled or not, and it works on slides that have been hidden from the menu.

 How It Works

-The script uses two detection methods and tries them in order.
-Method 1 (Primary) reads DS.slideNumberManager.links, an internal Storyline data structure that contains the full course outline with scenes and their child slides.
-This works whether the player menu is enabled or not.
-Method 2 (Fallback) searches the player menu DOM for scene headings if the data store is unavailable.
-If the menu has not loaded when the fallback runs, it retries up to 20 times at 150 ms intervals.
+The script uses three detection methods and tries them in order.
+Method 1 (Primary) reads the current slide ID from DS.presentation.attributes.slideMap.currentSlideId, extracts the scene ID portion, and matches it against DS.slideNumberManager.links to get the scene name.
+This works whether the player menu is enabled or not, and it works on slides that have been hidden from the menu.
+Method 2 (Fallback) reads the current slide title from the internal scene/slide model data and matches it against the child slide names in DS.slideNumberManager.links.
+Method 3 (Last Resort) searches the player menu DOM for scene headings and requires the menu to be enabled.
+If the menu has not loaded yet when Method 3 runs, it retries up to 20 times at 150 ms intervals.

 Setup